Samsung/tizen-docs/docs/application/web/guides/personal/calendar.md

 END:VCALENDAR
 ```

-To convert the events to iCalendar format and back:
+To convert the events to iCalendar format and back, follow these steps:

 - To convert an iCalendar string to an event: